Oslo National Academy of the Arts January 2nd till 11th 2019W

 Preparations for the filming were five full day rehearsals for discussing the concept of the play and rehearsing the scene.
 Costume design and fittings were done.
 Costume were used by the three actors in the rehearsals.
 The actress performing Hedda Gabler, changed her garments just before each scene was recorded.

-Venues where the long version has been screened:
+EDUCATIONAL SETTINGS where the long version has been screened: